TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Send a notification to the game gui about the change in entity ids of hotbar-assigned items

+- Revival and undoing the knockouts

-- Halftime
+- Reloading
-- Knockouts should be counted instantly, just cancel them when the player is revived
-	- For killing a knocked out player, there is only an assist without killer - which is only +1 point
-		- E.g. (+ Pythagoras) m4a1 Shuncio
-	- So at most, one can get a single KO and an assist for a player
-		- Actually don't count it as an assist if you knocked it out earlier
-			- So how do we display it?
-		- In total, a killed player can give away a single ko and two assists
+	- Essential to gameplay, really, so best to do it early
+	- Do we implement entire mounting system?
+Maybe it won't be so hard after all
+	- Also, cocking the gun
+		- Should have a separate sound in gun invariant
+		- Should always happen automatically when one hand is free and the other holds the gun
+			- Is an exception to the rule of mounting that both items need to be in hand
+			- For now, can play the shooting animation for cocking

 - Dashing
 	- Assigned to space, since we don't have jumping anyway
 	- pure color highlight system could be used to add highlight the dashing entity
 	- Gradually increase walking force over time
 	- The more the speed during dash, the stronger the dash

-- $illicoins

-- Send a notification to the game gui about the change in entity ids of hotbar-assigned items

-- Commandize "Add player" and "Restart" in editor

 - add a match-global rng seed offset to mode state